How Atlanta rappers helped flip the White House

 “Turning the state blue went through the Blue Flame,” Killer Mike said, referring to one of the city’s famed adult clubs.

-Killer Mike, a longtime backer of Vermont Sen. Bernie Sanders, shifted his support to Biden when his candidate dropped out of the primary.
-He's joined an incoming county prosecutor's transition team, applauding her stance on restorative justice, and has been filming PSAs ahead of the Senate runoffs, following up on his work before the election.
+Killer Mike, a longtime backer of U.S. Sen. Bernie Sanders of Vermont, continued his political advocacy well after his candidate dropped out of the presidential race.
+He’s joined an incoming county prosecutor’s transition team, applauding her stance on restorative justice, and has been filming PSAs ahead of the Senate runoffs, following up on his work before the election.

 While he’s happy to advocate for the Rev. Raphael Warnock and he appreciates Jon Ossoff’s team reaching out to him, he said, he’s not shy in letting the Democratic candidates know how they can best serve Black Georgians.
 (They face Republican Sens.
 Kelly Loeffler and David Perdue, respectively.)